Holgersend/prework-study-guide/README.md

 ## License

 Distributed under the MIT License.
-See <link rel="license" href="./README.md"> for more information.
+See the LICENSE.txt for more information.

 ---